diegozea/MIToS.jl/docs/src/MSA.md

 The main function for reading MSA files in MIToS is `read_file` and it is defined in the `Utils` module.
 This function takes a filename/path as a first argument followed by other arguments.
-It opens the file and uses the arguments to call the `parse` function.
+It opens the file and uses the arguments to call the `parse_file` function.
-`read_file` decides how to open the file, using the prefixes (e.g. https) and suffixes (i.e. extensions) of the file name, while `parse` does the actual parsing of the file.
+`read_file` decides how to open the file, using the prefixes (e.g. https) and suffixes (i.e. extensions) of the file name, while `parse_file` does the actual parsing of the file.
 You can `read_file` **gzipped files** if they have the `.gz` extension and also urls pointing to a **web file**.
-The second argument of `read_file` and `parse` is the file `FileFormat`.
+The second argument of `read_file` and `parse_file` is the file `FileFormat`.
 The supported MSA formats at the moment are `Stockholm`, `FASTA`, `PIR` (NBRF) and `Raw`.
 For example, reading with MIToS the full Stockholm MSA of the Pfam family *PF09645* from the MIToS test data will be: